THansell/CPPCodeRepo/README.md

 A place to keep my CPPCode Goodies

 Has the following sub-folders:
-*PathName - class for dealing with pathnamess
-*CSVFile - class for dealing with CSVFilexs
+- PathName - class for dealing with pathnamess -CSVFile - class for dealing with CSVFilexs